Sarah-Earl/letsdefend-phishing-email-challenge/README.md

-# LetsDefend – Phishing Email Challenge
+# LetsDefend Phishing Email Challenge

-The first step for this LetsDefend challenge is to connect to the lab environment and download and extract the ZIP file using the password **`infected`** before opening the email.
+The first step for this LetsDefend challenge is to connect to the lab environment and download and extract the ZIP file using the password `infected` before opening the email.

 ![Email](/assets/images/email.png)